CreateUNSW/createunsw.com.au/_includes/sales/comprehensive-kit.md

 * 1 x IR phototransistor
 * 1 x NPN transistor BC547
 * 1 x Flathead Screwdriver

+The more comprehensive kits are for hobbyists and students who wants to get a bit more hands-on with creating!

 ![table comparing uno and mega](/images/sales/arduino_comp.jpg)